• Skip to primary navigation

 Sockets and Light Switches

-These can be fitted under certain circumstances.
-As we mentioned, sockets have to be 3m horizontally away from the nearest boundary for zone 1.
+Sockets and light switches can be fitted in bathrooms under certain circumstances.
+As we mentioned above sockets have to be a minimum of 3m horizontally away from the nearest boundary for zone 1.

-Pull cord switches are allowed in Zones 1 and 2 and are recommended as they suitable for high humidity, condensation environments.
-Plate switches can be used outside the zones, and when deemed suitable for use in a bathroom by the manufacture.
+Pull cord switches are allowed in Zones 1 and 2 and are recommended as they are suitable for environments with high humidity and condensation levels.
+Plate switches can be used outside the zones and when deemed suitable for use in a bathroom by the manufacture.

 Shaver sockets are a special case as we have mentioned above.
-Despite not being IPX4, then can be fitted in Zone 2 where direct spray is unlikely.
-See how to fit a shave socket here.
+Despite not being IPX4 rated they can be fitted in Zone 2 where direct spray or water contact is unlikely.
+See For more information see our how to fit a shave socket project here.

 Washing Machines and Tumble Dryers